 Increasing the EC of your feed by 0.2 points, every few days, will bring colour back to the plant.
 Be careful not to go too high.
 Gradual increases are important, and you must read the plant and the EC of your feed.
 As soon as it looks healthy again, stop increasing the EC.

 A PH imbalance can always be the cause of any nutrient problem!
 PH must be between 5.8-6.2 in any hydro or soil less medium grow.

 Nitrogen Deficiency in Soils

-If you’re using salt based nutrients in your soil, the increasing your EC for a couple of feeds should fix the deficiency within a week.
-If you’re growing organically, there are many things you can add to the medium, to increase the nitrogen content.
+If you’re using salt based nutrients in your soil, then increasing your EC for a couple of feeds should fix the deficiency within a week.
+If you’re growing weed organically, there are many things you can add to the medium, to increase the nitrogen content.

 Manures, feathers and hair are all high in nitrogen. they will take time to become available to the plant, because they have to be broken down by microbes in the soil.

-Planting other plants along side your cannabis can help keep the nitrogen balanced when growing organically.
+Planting other plants along side your cannabis plants can help keep the nitrogen balanced when growing cannabis organically.

 Thanks for reading!
 You can find more information on anything related to growing in our cannabis grow guides.
 All of our guides are written by experienced growers, and members of our cannabis growers forum.
 If you have any questions, sign up.
 It is free, and we are always happy to help!